joao147/git-commands/README.md

 ## git commit -am "Something"
 It's a combination of both above, It's the seem you run "git add .", after "git commit -m "Something"".

+## git log
+Shows all commits, with some details.

+## git log --oneline
+Shows all commits, with only commit hash and message.

+## git log -<_number_>
+Shows last _N_ commits, details as git log.

+## git log --graph --decorate
+Print commits log with a better UI, you can see it better when you're working more than one branch.

+### Observation about _git log_
+You can combine option to improve visibility.